Random-Software-Repo/scripts/shell/rplay/README.md

 Though pretty nifty and useful (I use it frequently to play through a device hooked into a larger stereo system), there is no way to pause/resume/skip/fast-forward/rewind the playback.
 It's strictly a run-and-forget, or run-and-then-kill.
 Killing the process does stop playback, and though suspending the process (CTRL+Z) will suspend, there is considerable buffering and playback will *not* pause for some time.

+If you use beets for audio file management, rplay also installs two helpers: `bp` and `bps` (a symlink to bp). `bp` will invoke `beet list -f "\$path"` returning file paths which will then be passed on to `rplay`. bps will do the same but shuffle the results.
+Both bp and bps will pass ***all*** additional command line parameters to `beet list`, becoming your beet search criteria.
+Both will also ***only*** play to the host defined in RPLAYAUDIOTARGET, so that must be defined.

 ## Usage

 ```